 But in 2010 the threats of redevelopment began, with many ups and downs, false dawns and setbacks.
 Wenlock regulars were more motivated than most, launching campaigns to defend it, but things looked bleak.

-However, last year a sympathetic Hackney Council extended a conservation area to safeguard the pub, and a couple of months ago the owners of the Red Lion & Sun in Highgate stepped in and signed a lease.
+However, in 2012 a sympathetic Hackney Council extended a conservation area to safeguard the pub, and the owners of the Red Lion & Sun in Highgate stepped in and signed a lease.
 Sleeves were rolled up for a refurbishment which involved a quality paintjob, some new furniture and even more beer fonts.
 The Wenlock is once again the quintessence of all that is good about pubs – it’s a taproom with minimal decor, minimal food (salt beef sandwiches, own-made scratchings) and brilliant beer.
 Plus it’s a free house, meaning it can buy from any brewery it chooses.
-At the moment the cellar holds barrels from Portobello Brewing, Dark Star, and Clarence & Fredericks.
-Boxes of real cider sit on the bar and a row of keg taps dispense Budvar Yeast, Camden Hells and, to prove the landlord is anything but snobby, Carlsberg.
+To prove the landlord is anything but snobby, there’s Carlsberg too.